 • Poppy Seeds.
 I have used Nature’s Promise (the organic brand of Giant grocery store) and Morton & Bassett.

 • Powdered Sugar.
 This is used only for the lemon glaze.
-Domino Sugar or even generic from your local grocery store will work perfectly.
+Domino Sugar, or even a generic brand from your local grocery store, will work perfectly.

 For quantities and instructions, please see the recipe card below.